WWFN-FM: History

 In January 2013, WWFN switched affiliations from ESPN Radio to CBS Sports Radio.

 On March 19, 2021, WWFN changed its format from sports to classic country, branded as "Classic Country 100.1".

-On August 28, 2023, WWFN-FM changed its format from classic country to hot adult contemporary, branded as "Q100.1" (format moved from WWFN-FM 100.5 FM Marion).
+On August 28, 2023, WWFN-FM changed its format from classic country to hot adult contemporary, branded as "Q100.1", which moved from WQPD (100.5 FM).
 The station picked up the WQPD call sign at the same time.

-The stations repeater, WYMB-AM Manning, went silent on 3/30/25 along with 5 other Cumulus Media underperforming stations in a act to get rid of them, as they were almost useless to Cumulus.
+The station was simulcast on WYMB in Manning until March 2025, when WYMB was closed as part of a larger shutdown of underperforming Cumulus stations.

-On October 24, 2025, WQPD began simulcasting sister urban gospel-formatted WBZF in Hartsville, SC to boost coverage in the Florence, SC area.
+On October 24, 2025, WQPD began simulcasting sister urban gospel-formatted WBZF in Hartsville to boost coverage in the Florence area.
+In June 2026, the station flipped back to sports and reclaimed the WWFN-FM call sign.